igorabreu/note-app-vue/README.md

 # To do list

-A to do lsit ccreated with Vue.js
+A to do list created with Vue.js